cyberplanner/jobs/Sky(SNS).md

 * It’s a chance to work on a huge variety of projects and apps. even though I might not be able to contribute to production at the beginning I still look forward to being part of the action.

-* Working in mobile development and Java in particular. it’s my main passion and it would be a dream come true to start my career in mobile development (I’m also fascinated with Swift).
+* Working in mobile development and Java in particular.
+It’s my main passion and it would be a dream come true to start my career in mobile development (I’m also fascinated with Swift).

 * Getting a chance to work and learn the best practices of TDD and BDD in an agile work environment.